Welcome to our travel and photography blog!

 For the rest of the journey

 I left France in 2009 to finish my studies in New Caledonia.
-I spent the year 2010 more or less devoted to travelling.
-I went to Norway for a second time and to Nepal for a month of hiking in the Himalayas.
-In 2011, I decided to move to Mayotte Island, in the Indian Ocean, for work.
-I stayed there for two years, managing to include trips to the Comoros and Madagascar.
+I spent most of 2010 traveling.
+I went back to Norway for a second time and then spent a month hiking in the Himalayas in Nepal.
+In 2011, I decided to move to Mayotte, in the Indian Ocean, for work.
+I stayed there for two years, while also managing to travel to the Comoros and Madagascar.

-Unfortunately, life is catching up with me a little, especially my work, and I can’t really travel as much as I would like, but the desire is still there.
-At the end of 2012, after a year of planning, I decided to leave my job with my wife and travel to South-east Asia for a year.
-This exploration of Asia will remain engraved in my memory forever: so many beautiful encounters, beautiful landscapes, as well as culinary, cultural and other discoveries.
+Unfortunately, life caught up with me a little, especially work, and I couldn’t travel as much as I would have liked.
+But the desire was still there.
+At the end of 2012, after a year of planning, I decided to leave my job with my wife and travel through Southeast Asia for a year.
+This journey through Asia will stay with me forever: so many wonderful encounters, beautiful landscapes, and culinary, cultural and human discoveries.

 qui sont les deux pieds dehors